Gemini × Adolescence

 The intellectual development of Gemini's adolescence is often remarkable.
 The teenager who reads everything, who argues every position with equal facility, who is attracted to ideas precisely because they are challenging and counterintuitive, who develops a genuine delight in the complexity of thought -- this is Mercury in its adolescent flowering.
 When this intellectual development is paired with genuine passion -- with the discovery of a domain that the Gemini mind wants to engage with deeply rather than merely broadly -- it produces a quality of intellectual aliveness that is among the most valuable things a young person can develop.

 The relationship with communication deepens in adolescence for Gemini.
 Mercury's facility with language -- the ability to write with clarity and style, to speak persuasively, to engage in genuine intellectual dialogue -- is often fully activated in these years.
 The Gemini adolescent who discovers writing, debate, journalism, or any other form of structured communication as a genuine expressive medium is finding the sign's most natural instrument for self-discovery and self-expression.
+As with every reading here, this is a symbolic lens over a suggestive developmental framework rather than a forecast, and individual Gemini adolescents vary widely in how the multiplicity question actually resolves.

 Patterns to recognise